Suspected drone attack in Abu Dhabi kills 3, wounds 6

 Associated Press

-DUBAI, United Arab Emirates (AP) — A suspected drone attack by Yemen’s Houthi rebels targeting a key oil facility in Abu Dhabi killed three people and sparked a separate fire at Abu Dhabi’s international airport on Monday, police said.
+DUBAI, United Arab Emirates (AP) — A suspected drone attack claimed by Yemen’s Houthi rebels targeting a key oil facility in Abu Dhabi killed three people on Monday and sparked a separate fire at Abu Dhabi’s international airport.

-Police in the United Arab Emirates identified the dead as two Indian nationals and one Pakistani.
-It did not identify the wounded, who police said suffered minor to moderate injuries at an industrial area where Abu Dhabi’s state-owned energy company runs a pipeline network and an oil tanker storage facility.
+Emirati police identified the dead as two Indian nationals and one Pakistani.
+They did not identify the wounded at an industrial area where Abu Dhabi’s state-owned energy company runs a pipeline network and an oil tanker storage facility.
+The police said they suffered minor to moderate injuries.

 Three transport tankers caught fire at the facility, while another fire was sparked at an extension of Abu Dhabi International Airport.